The Hike To The Grand Teton's Lower Saddle

 Winter/Off-Season conditions & information: 307-739-3309

-According to the American Alpine Club, 85 percent of the Grand Teton accidents took place during the summer, and the single most frequent contributing factor was a fall on snow.
+According to the American Alpine Club, 85 percent of the accidents involving Grand Teton climbers took place during the summer, and the single most frequent contributing factor was a fall on snow.
 Mostly during descents in three areas: the Meadows headwall, the Lower Saddle headwall, and the area between the Lower Saddle and Upper Saddle.
+A large percentage of accidents involved guided climbers.
+Here's a list of many GTNP accidents between 1989 & 2024.
+The AAC's website has accident reports going back even further.
+Not all accidents or injuries in GTNP are reported.
+In case you're looking for some solitude, the day of the week with the fewest accidents is Wednesday.

 Overnight Parking ~